-There is an increasing awareness to environmental issues such as climate change.
-The Group believes that environmentally friendly practices complement business efficiency and advocates corporate social responsibility towards the environment by incorporating these processes in its daily operations.
+There is an increasing awareness of environmental issues such as climate change.
+The Group believes that environmentally friendly practices enhance business efficiency and advocates corporate social responsibility towards the environment by incorporating these processes in its daily operations.
 As a socially responsible corporation, the Group strictly complies with related environmental regulations and all employees share responsibilities in monitoring the Group's environmental performances.
-In FY2023, there were zero incidents of non-compliance with relevant material environmental laws and regulations.
-We aim to maintain this trend in FY2024.
+In FY2024, there were zero incidents of non-compliance with relevant material environmental laws and regulations (FY2023: Nil).
+We aim to maintain this trend in FY2025.